 Best Brunch in Asheville—A Local’s Perspective

 If you polled people on their favorite meal, I reckon brunch would come out miles ahead.
-Maybe that’s just my predilection.
-But the fact is you got all the best parts of breakfast, and you don’t even have to wake up early.
+You got all the best parts of breakfast, plus you don’t even have to wake so up early.
 Some places don’t stop brunching until three in the afternoon; that’s practically dinner time.

 If you ask me, brunch is a win-win, and many of my fellow Ashevilleans seem to agree.
-Just about every restaurant worth it's salt down here offers up brunch at least once a week.
+Just about every restaurant worth it's salt around here offers up brunch at least once a week.
 But with so many opportunities to satisfy your longing for eggs benedict and celery garnishes, it may be hard to pick the right spot.
-I get it; it’s too much pressure for ten in the morning.
+I get it; it’s a lot of pressure for ten in the morning.

 Ukiah has come up many times in passing, typically when I’m talking about Asheville’s famous South Slope brewing district.
-But by golly, any place with the boldness to combine Japanese delicacies with classic Southern barbecue and good ol’ breakfast food deserves its own place in the sun.
+But by golly, any place with the boldness to combine Japanese delicacies with classic Southern barbecue and good ol’ breakfast food deserves some real recognition.

-Typically when I have ramen for breakfast, it's a sign I need to go grocery shopping.
-But if I could make it Ukiah-style, with maple shichimi bacon and a sunny side egg, now that’s a breakfast I could be proud of.
+Typically when I have ramen for breakfast, it's a sign I need to go to the grocery store.
+But if I could make it Ukiah-style, with maple shichimi bacon and a sunny side egg, now that’s a breakfast I would be proud of.

 And of course, as any self-respecting South Slope restaurant, Ukiah sports a robust drinks menu, including local draft beers, Japanese imports, and seasonal cocktails.
 That’s a heck of a brunch place if you ask me.